cloudposse/atmos/website/docs/quick-start/configure-cli.md

   Atmos searches for the stack configuration file (in the `stacks` directory) where `tenant: tenant1`, `environment: ue2` and `stage: dev` are defined (inline or via imports)

-- `workflows.base_path` - the base path to Atmos [workflows](/core-concepts/workflows)
+- `workflows.base_path` - the base path to Atmos [workflow](/core-concepts/workflows) files

 - `logs.verbose` - set to `true` to increase log verbosity.
 When set to `true`, Atmos prints to the console all the steps it takes to find and process the `atmos.yaml` CLI config file, and all the steps it takes to find the stack and find and process the component in the stack